Star Airways

 Star Airways was an airline based in Tirana, Albania.
 It was founded by several Albanian and Italian investors in 2008, and obtained its operating license in June 2009.
-On April 3, 2010, Star Airways received its first aircraft, an Airbus A320.
+On 3 April 2010, Star Airways received its first aircraft, an Airbus A320.
 Its second A320 arrived in May of the same year.
-The airline ceased all operations in September 2010.

 History

-Star Airways was founded by several Albanian and Italian investors and received it's operating license in June 2009.
-On April 3, 2010, Star Airways received its first aircraft, an Airbus A320-231 with registration ZA-RED, previously operated by the Mexican airline Mexicana de Aviación had been in action.
-Their second aircraft, an Airbus A320-211 previously operated by Nouvelair, arrived in May of the same year.
-Both aircraft were leased through the leaser ILFC.
+Star Airways was founded by several Albanian and Italian investors and received its operating license in June 2009.
+On 3 April 2010, Star Airways received its first aircraft, an Airbus A320-231 registered ZA-RED and previously operated by the Mexican airline Mexicana de Aviación.
+The second aircraft, an Airbus A320-211 previously operated by Nouvelair, arrived in May of the same year.
+Both aircraft were obtaine through the leasing company ILFC.